-Anaphylaxis a severe, life-threatening, generalised or systemic hypersensitivity reaction which is likely when both of the following criteria are met:
+Anaphylaxis is a severe, life-threatening, generalised or systemic hypersensitivity reaction which is likely when both of the following criteria are met:

 - Sudden onset and rapid progression of symptoms.